cam39porter/tangle/static-site-generator/blog/01-31-18[file-folder-problem]/index.md

 Files and folder do not work because there are inherent biases in any kind of shared curation.
 Imagine if instead of Google, it was Bank of America that supplied the search technology for consumers looking for retail banking products.
 That wouldn't work, would it?

 Obviously not.
 The same kind of biases happen in file saving and curation.
-In my opinion, it is unfortunately too much for humans to handle, and actually creates serious issues that can severely hurt the internal operations of a firm.
+It is unfortunately too much for humans to handle and actually creates serious issues that can severely hurt the internal operations of a firm.

+We at HV are working to helping people pay more attention by spending less time.